arcadeJHS/lnurl-quests/README.md

 1. Currently operations which involve LNURL and payment management are handled by the  ```lnurl-node``` package (https://www.npmjs.com/package/lnurl) and ```LNBits API``` (https://lnbits.com/).
    Is it possible to use something more robust/reliable like Greenlight or Breez SDK to handle LNURL operations?
    Probably it's possible to receive payments with the Breeze SDK (see: https://sdk-doc-greenlight.breez.technology/guide/lnurl_withdraw.html).
+2. Improve lightning funds management.
-2. Refactor the lnurl module in order to make it pluggable and swappable, not relying on a single implementation.
+3. Refactor the lnurl module in order to make it pluggable and swappable, not relying on a single implementation.
 Every new implementation should adhere to a common interface.
 A plugin system?
 Libs inside a NestJS workspace?
 An external service required as a dependency in the API application?
 To be explored.
-3. Migrate from LNRL-whithdraw to Bolt12 (in the future...)?
+4. Migrate from LNRL-whithdraw to Bolt12 (in the future...)?
-4. Improve API error management and output documentation for Swagger.
+5. Improve API error management and output documentation for Swagger.
-5. Improve tests (currently only the ```conditions-validator.ts``` is covered by tests).
+6. Improve tests (currently only the ```conditions-validator.ts``` is covered by tests).
-6. Test a LN nodes network with Polar (see: https://lightningpolar.com/)?
+7. Test a LN nodes network with Polar (see: https://lightningpolar.com/)?
-7. Add a Docker production ready configuration.
+8. Add a Docker production ready configuration.

 ## References and Useful links
 Lightning decoder: https://lightningdecoder.com/